AugustoL/erc20-flash-lender/README.md

 ⚠️ **DISCLAIMER: This is a personal/educational project that has NOT been professionally audited.
 Do NOT use with real funds on mainnet without a comprehensive security audit.**

 A flash loan protocol for ERC20 tokens with proportional fee sharing among liquidity providers.
-Built using OpenZeppelin's battle-tested contracts and reviewed by AI systems, but requires professional audit before production use.
+Built using OpenZeppelin's battle-tested contracts with comprehensive precision attack protections and reviewed by AI systems, but requires professional audit before production use.

 ## Features